cmk/down-the-wabbit-hole/1-intro.md

 Testability -- this is a really good metric for good code!
-Testing code is often the first time that you go to actually use the code you wrote.
+Testing code is often the first time that you go to actually use the code you wrote. the more general your code is the more leverage your tests have
-It's the first time you have to setup the surrounding code and infrastructure, and you get immediate feedback on how good your code is to reuse.

 # Reproducibility